pkro/rust-book-follow-along/readme.md

 - snake case by convention
 - parameter types must be declared in the function signature
 - return type (if not `()` (unit)) must be declared using `->`
+- Can be declared inside any scope, , but it's generally best practice to define them at the module level (in the global scope of the module).
 - **for the last expression of a function, it's idiomatic in Rust to omit return and the semicolon**
 - return values can (or must?) be declared with an arrow
   - if the last line in a function is an expression, it is used as the return value